Question: Can I add enzymes (such as DNase) or other chemical additives to my cell suspension?

 Answer: The use of collagenase, dispase, accutase, DNase I, or TurboNuclease during sample preparation in the Single Cell 3' or 5' assay have not been tested.
 However, the following information may be helpful:

 Collagenases, Dispase, Accutase: A number of customers have used these enzymes for tissue/cell dissociation successfully in sample preps with our Single Cell assay.

-Nucleases: If DNases are not washed away and retain residual activity after GEM-RT Incubation, they will degrade the cDNA.
+Nucleases: If DNases are not washed away and retain residual activity during GEM-RT Incubation, they will degrade the cDNA.

 Products: Single Cell 3', VDJ